kgnzt/polyseerio-nodejs/README.md

 ## Example

-Be sure to check out the examples are available in /example.
+Be sure to check out the examples in /example.

 ## Environment Variables

 Certain values can be set in environment variables:

   * POLYSEERIO_TOKEN    access-token used for API calls
   * NODE_ENV            the current environment
-  * LOG_LEVEL        logging level for SDK
+  * POLYSEERI_LOG_LEVEL SDK logging level default error

 ## Usage